I enjoy writing about a wide variety of topics that draw upon my decades of life experiences. I hope you enjoy reading my articles.

 Alternatives to YouTube have much lower thresholds regarding the number of subscribers needed to monetize videos.
 Some allow contributors to start making money right away, once a contributor's account has been approved, while others have their own thresholds based on other criteria besides subscribers.

-With YouTube now requiring channel operators to have at least 1,000 subscribers and 4,000 hours of viewing time over the prior twelve months to be eligible to earn money from advertisements that appear as their videos are viewed, many people that do not meet this threshold are looking for viable alternatives.
+With YouTube now requiring channel operators to have at least 1,000 subscribers and 4,000 hours of viewing time over the prior 12 months to be eligible to earn money, many people that do not meet this threshold are looking for viable alternatives.
 This especially applies to causal YouTube contributors that just want to post random videos they shoot and earn extra money without the hassle of meeting high thresholds.
 If one is seeking to establish a professional or semi-professional presence on the Internet as a videographer, YouTube still offers some of the best opportunity in this regard since it has huge market dominance.
 However, getting past their 1,000 subscribers and 4,000 hours viewing threshold is a tall order for people who just want to have fun posting their videos online and make a little coin in the process.
 There are many other sites that offer users the ability to monetize their videos without the hassle of exceeding steep thresholds.
 The following are some of the more popular and useful websites if you are seeking to earn money from videos you post and share online.

 Videos that run on Dailymotion include advertisements that can appear before, during, or after a video is viewed.
 The site is free to use and has many of the analytical bells and whistles that YouTube channel operators have become accustomed to using to analyze their viewer's habits.